Brritany/MLstatkit/README.md

 print(f"Z-Score: {z_score}, P-Value: {p_value}")
 ```

-This demonstrates the usage of `Delong_test` to statistically compare the AUCs of two models based on their predictions and the ground truth labels.
+This demonstrates the usage of `Delong_test` to statistically compare the AUCs of two models based on their probabilities and the true labels.
 The returned z-score and p-value help in understanding if the difference in model performances is statistically significant.

 ### Bootstrapping for Confidence Intervals

 The `Bootstrapping` function calculates confidence intervals for specified performance metrics using bootstrapping, providing a measure of the estimation's reliability.
-It supports calculation for AUROC, AUPRC, and F1 score metrics.
+It supports calculation for AUROC (area under the ROC curve), AUPRC (area under the precision-recall curve), and F1 score metrics.

 #### Parameters:
 - **true** : array-like of shape (n_samples,)